 Top oolong teas have “personalities”, which develop the whole universe of flavorings in hot water.
 They are already partially oxidized (semi-fermented) teas.
 This is the tea that tends to be green or black tea regarding the type but they are always somewhere in between.

 Oolong teas can be prepared similarly to the black tea.
-Put a teaspoon of tea in the cup and pour it with hot water.
-Allow it to stand for four to five minutes and then strain.
+Put a teaspoon of leaves in the cup and pour it with hot water.
+Allow it to stand for 4-5 minutes and then strain.

-Positive Impact on the Health
+Positive impact on the health

 It is 250% more effective in stimulating metabolism than green tea.
-Researchers at The Tokushima School of Medicine found that oolong tea increases energy levels by 10%, while the ordinary green tea increases only by 4%.
+Researchers at The Tokushima School of Medicine found that oolong increases energy levels by 10%, while ordinary green tea increases only by 4%.

 Wu Long prevents obesity even when eating foods high in fat.
 Researchers at Ehime School of Medicine found that people who drink this tea reduces the absorption of lipids and increases the body’s ability to burn fat.

-As I mentioned before, further processing of tea also affects the amount of caffeine in tea.
-The amount of caffeine in oolong tea cup also depends on the preparation method.
+As I mentioned before, further processing of tea also affects the amount of caffeine in the drink.
+Its amount also depends on the preparation method.

 Leave the tea in the hot water to stand for 45 seconds.
 Then pour away the fluid.
-Pour water on tea leaves again and let it stand for one minute more and then drink it.
+Pour water on the leaves again and let it stand for one minute more and then drink it.
 You can repeat this process several times to reduce caffeine intake even more.

 I have one reason more to show you that oolong tea is worth drinking.
 We live stressfully these days and the result is aging more rapidly.